sshirsat2020/Group19_BENG183/finalPaper/KMeans/Group19.md

 <img src="img/unsupervised-learning.png" width="600" height="300" />

-[1] In this image, the input data includes information with different animals without any labels for what they are; the unsupervised algorithm takes this input and groups the data into 3 different clusters based on how closely the data is related to one another
+[1] In this image, the input data includes information with different animals without any labels for what they are; the unsupervised algorithm takes this input and groups the data into 3 different clusters based on how closely the data is related to one another.
+Devin Pickell, "Supervised vs Unsupervised Learning – What's the Difference?"

 K-Means clustering is an unsupervised algorithm, meaning that the goal is to look for patterns in a dataset without pre-existing labels.
 Applications are to either: